 The Rise of Disaggregated Storage

 Disaggregation isn’t a new concept.
 Hard drives have been disaggregated with storage-area networks (SANs), and CPUs with virtualization.
 It’s simply about sharing server resources across applications.
-In the datacenter, many companies are separating storage from compute to increase utilization and lower infrastructure cost.
+In the data center, many companies are separating storage from compute to increase utilization and lower infrastructure costs.

 Disaggregated Storage Adoption

 To get to the answer, it’s important to know there are different types of storage.
-First, there is high latency, low bandwidth storage – you might associate this with spinning disks.
+First, there is high-latency, low-bandwidth storage – you might associate this with spinning disks.
 Today, those are already largely disaggregated.
-Commercial products like SANs and open source projects like Ceph and HDSF Hadoop disaggregate slower storage.
+Commercial products like SANs and open-source projects like Ceph and HDFS disaggregate storage.

-But when it comes to high speed, high throughput, low-latency storage, disaggregation is a more recent phenomenon.
-Adoption is happening now with solutions like Lightbits, as well as open source NVME/TCP drivers that enable high speed easy to manage networking between storage and compute.
+But when it comes to high-speed, high-throughput, low-latency storage, disaggregation is a more recent phenomenon.
+Adoption is underway with solutions like Lightbits, as well as open-source NVMe/TCP drivers that enable high-speed, easy-to-manage networking between storage and compute.

 Disaggregating even faster storage that resides on the server, such as RAM, is another area to ponder.
 Because of its sensitivity to latency, which is typically measured in the tens of nanoseconds, it’s difficult to disaggregate it over the network today.
 That’s one we’ll list under future possibilities.